Board of Directors

 Diane is the Artistic Director of Chamber Dance Project.
 Read her bio by clicking the button below.

-Lindsay has been a board member since 2018.
+Ann has been a board member since 2023.

 DEBBI IWIG, TREASURER